Production car racing: Touring car racing

 Major races include the Bathurst 6 Hour, Bahrain 24 Hour, Dubai 24 Hour and Malaysian 12 Hour and sanctioned by organisations such as the FIA and SCCA.
-Normally using an entry level formula, it has grown into a stand-alone series, with national, state and club events and championships.
+Normally using an entry-level formula, it has grown into a stand-alone series, with national, state and club events and championships.
 The first NASCAR "strictly stock" race was held at Charlotte Speedway, on June 19, 1949.
 Where a racing class requires that the cars raced be production vehicles only slightly adapted for racing, manufacturers typically produce a limited run of such vehicles for public sale so that they can legitimately race them in the class.
 These cars are commonly called "homologation specials".

-In British oval racing, the term "production car racing" has been used as an alternative for hot rods, as run in the West Country during the late 1960s to the mid-1970s, and a production car world championship race was held twice in the 1970s, won by Spence Morgan in 1974 and Ralph Sanders in 1975, both driving Ford Anglias.
-The West Country production cars were later reclassified as hot rods to come in line with the country's other promoters although this causes some confusion with the history of the West country racing as there was another class called hot rods that ran on those tracks.